fiwon123/fiwon123/README.md

 ```

 ### Current
-I'm learning more about tooling development focused on developer experience.
+I'm learning about tooling development focused on developer experience.

 * Date: 09/2024 to _______